Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 **Clean directory** - what is a clean directory?

-**Committing** - Commiting is kind of like a meta-save.
-You're commiting changes you've made to code to the branch you're working in.
+**Committing** - Committing is kind of like a meta-save.
+You're committing changes you've made to code to the branch you're working in.
 Like a snapshot of the current state of the code.

-If I have a master branch and I make a checkout a new branch `styling_fixi`.
+If I have a master branch and I make a checkout a new branch `styling_fix`.
 I make some changes and save those to the project files but I don't commit.
 The state of the code is still the "current state" from when made the new branch.
 If I switch back to `master` branch has the state of any of the branches changed?
 No. I can switch between branches and the files will remain unchanged.

 If I go back into branch `styling_fix` and commit the changes, the state change has been recorded.
 I can switch back to master and see the project files in a different state.

 `$ git branch -d <branch>` - Delete unwanted branch.

-`$ git branch` - view availiable branches and current working branch.
+`$ git branch` - view available branches and current working branch.

 `$ git commit -a -m "super important commit message"` - Stage modified files for commit (but not new files) and commit with one command.

 `$ git help <command>` - help documentation for specific commands `$ git remote -v show` - shows remote server names and urls

 **General Git Procedure**